igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 ## Project Overview
 Welcome to my first portfolio project.
+This project demonstrates my data analysis skills on a real dataset.
+The applied dataset contains information about vehicles, vehicle registration and re-registration transactions during 2023 in Ukraine.
+While in automotive publications we often see statistics on new car sales, we do not see statistics on used car sales.
+It was this information that I was interested in researching and analyzing.
-This project demonstrates my data analysis skills using a real dataset.
-This dataset contains information about vehicles, vehicles registration and re-registration transactions during 2023 in Ukraine.
-The dataset was cleaned and processed using SQL, after which a data visualization was created in Tableau, which allowed me to make some conclusions.
+The dataset was cleaned and processed using SQL, after which a data visualization was created in Tableau, which allowed me to draw some conclusions.

 ## Purposes of the Project
 The main questions I wanted to get an answer to were: